 Several years ago (precisely in 1964) the astronomer Nikolai Kardashev created a measurement system capable of estimating the degree of technological evolution of the species.
 According to the scale developed by Kardashe, and then modified by Carl Sagan, it all comes down to energy.
-To be precise: it all boils down to where the energy comes from and how much energy is used to help the species achieve its evolutionary goals.
+To be precise: it all comes down to where the energy comes from and how much energy is used to help the species achieve its evolutionary goals.

 Kardashev gives several examples, creating a sort of "hierarchy" of civilizations.

-Type I civilizations they are able to make the most of all the energy present on the planet; the type II civilization are able to exploit the entire production of energy generated by a star: le type III civilization they are able to harness energy in an entire galaxy.
+Type I civilizations they are able to make the most of all the energy present on the planet; the type II civilization they are able to exploit the entire production of energy generated by a star: le type III civilization they are able to harness energy in an entire galaxy.